leviyuli/LSV_decoupling/README.md

 4. **Explore (Optional):** Switch to the **Simulate** tab to perturb the fitted parameters and see how the model curve responds.
 Fitted values auto-populate after a fit; tweak any of the seven entries, optionally adjust the **f_min / f_max / Points** frequency-range fields, and click **"Simulate"** to redraw.
 Click **"Sync from fit"** to reset the entries to the latest fit values.
 Raw measured data points falling inside the chosen frequency window are overlaid on the four panels for direct comparison.
 5. **Export:** Click **"Export results…"** to generate an Excel workbook containing the raw/diagnostic data, the averaged dataset, the fitted curve coordinates, and the final parameter table.

-> The control column is scrollable — use the mouse wheel inside the left panel if the window is too short to show everything at once.

 ### The Underlying Logic & Math
 * **Multi-start with parameter-accuracy ranking:** Every restart's covariance is computed; the winner minimises $\max(\mathrm{SE}_{HFR}/|HFR|,\ \mathrm{SE}_{R_{cl}}/|R_{cl}|)$ among restarts within the SSR-sanity gate.
 The score deliberately ignores $R_k$ even for Faradaic fits — its SE is often loosely constrained and would otherwise dominate the ranking without reflecting actual fit quality.
 This biases the choice toward fits that *determine* $HFR$ and $R_{cl}$ rather than fits that merely chase the residual.